Questions and answers about charging stations for electric cars in Zoetermeer

 Will more public charging stations be installed in Zoetermeer?

-Can I have a say in the location choices?
+Can I contribute to the location choices?

 What does a charging location look like?